 - HitTail does the above, with almost no work on your part.
 The same can NOT be said for most other, often more manually oriented Google keyword tools, many of which can quickly turn into deep, dark rabbit holes, swallowing up hour upon hour of your valuable time, in much the same way as The Cookie Monster consumes cookies (or Elvis ate burgers… you get the idea)

 What HitTail isn’t, is a complete content optimization WordPress plugin like Scribe by Copyblogger.
 What HitTail helps you with, is the keyword research part of the job.
-Putting the resulting keywords to good use, requires an additional plugin like aforementioned Scribe, or at least the free WordPress SEO by Yoast.
+Putting the resulting keywords to good use, requires an additional plugin like aforementioned Scribe, or (heaven forbid): the Yoast SEO plugin.

 By the way, HitTail complements Scribe’s own keyword research feature pretty well, speeding up the process.